hdilab/ppo_carracing/README.md

 # CarRacing using PPO with Continuous Actions

-![Custom Model Rewards](Custom%20Model.png)

-![Stable Baselines Rewards](Stable%20Baselines.png)

 ### Introduction
-This repository contains a simple version of PPO with Continuous actions that can be used on Box 2d environments.
+This repository contains a simple version of PPO with Continuous actions implemented in Tensorflow 2 that can be used on Box 2d environments.
 It follows the old PPO1 approach that uses open MPI to average gradients across GPUs.
 The reason it is created this way is so that with a little change it can be used as a layer in other models.

+### Comparision with Stable Baselines

+Here I compared my model with a Simple CNNPolicy using Stable Baselines.
+I used the VecFrameStack to stack 4 frames to be used as the input.
+I did not use a LSTM or any other policy as I wanted to compare a basic model.
+We got similar results.

+![Custom Model Rewards](Custom%20Model.png)

+![Stable Baselines Rewards](Stable%20Baselines.png)

 ### Requirements
 - gym